 Water Damage Tips

-- Be Safe: Water events can present many possible safety hazards to residents.
-The potential for slips, falls and electric shock are real.
+- Be Safe: Water events can present a lot of possible safety hazards to occupants.
+The potential for slips and falls and electric shock are very real.
 Also, items soaked with water can be very heavy.
-Only handle tasks that can be done safely.
+Only perform tasks that can be done safely.

-- Electrical: Turn off all power to affected areas of the property.
-Do not operate your TV or other electrical appliances while you are standing on wet carpets or floors.
+- Electrical: Be sure to turn off all power to affected areas of the home.
+Never operate the television or other electrical appliances while you are standing on wet flooring.

-- Air Conditioning: Turn your air conditioner on to aid in drying in summertime or in humid areas of the country.
+- Air Conditioning: Turn the air conditioner on to speed up drying during the summer or in humid areas of the country.

 - Carpeting: Blot wet carpet with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

-- Clothing/Fabrics: Move wet items to dry areas.
-Don’t allow draperies to remain in contact with wet carpeting or floors.
+- Clothing/Fabrics: Relocate wet items to a dry area.
+Don’t allow draperies to remain in contact with wet floors or carpeting.

 - Furniture: Move lighter pieces off of the carpet.
-Place plastic bags or plastic wrap beneath the legs of large furniture.
+Place plastic wrap or plastic bags under the legs of larger furniture.
 Wipe any extra water off of the furniture.

 Fire Damage Tips

-You have suffered a fire loss.
-While you are waiting for us to arrive, below are some helpful tips to help handle with the damage:
+You’ve suffered a fire loss.
+While you are waiting for a member of the Paul Davis team to arrive, below are some suggestions to help handle with the damage:

-- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the home safe.
-Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from water used to put out the fire, as well as scrapes and cuts from exposed, sharp edges are real.
-Only perform tasks that can be done safely.
+- Be Safe: Never reenter affected areas of the home until fire officials have deemed the home completely safe.
+Even after the fire is out, there are potential safety hazards to be aware of.
+The potential for slips and falls from water used to extinguish the fire, as well as cuts and scrapes from exposed, sharp edges are very real.
+Only perform tasks that can be completed safely.

-- Appliances/Electronics: Don’t any stereo, TV or other electrical appliances until they have been checked by a technician.
-If the electricity is turned off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.
+- Electronics/Appliances: Do not use any stereo, TV or other electrical appliances until they have been checked by a professional.
+If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open using a rolled towel.

-- Food Items: Never consume food items exposed to smoke or any canned items that have been exposed to excessive heat.
+- Food Items: Don’t eat food items exposed to smoke or canned items that have been subjected to excessive heat.

-- Pets: Relocate any and all pets to a clean environment until your property has been completely restored and cleaned.
+- Pets: Move any pets to a clean environment until your home has been cleaned and restored.